gabeguo/FingerprintMatching/README.md

 # FingerprintMatching
 Project to match different fingerprints from the same person.

+## Done:

-Dependencies:
+### Dependencies:

 -Python

 -PyTorch

-How to Run:
+### How to Run:

--Run gather_nist_data.py
+-Run gather_nist_data.py to organize all the data by person

--Run person_split.py
+-Run split_people.py to split into train, test, val

+## ToDo:

+- Create custom DataLoader that has negative and positive pairs
+- Create training loop